-In our Advanced LGF analysis, in line with our standard assumptions, we assume residual tangible common equity of 3%, losses post failure of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits, a 5% runoff in preferred deposits and we assign a 25% probability to deposits being preferred to senior unsecured debt.
+For the analysis, in line with our standard assumptions, we assume residual tangible common equity of 3%, losses post failure of 8% of tangible banking assets, a 25% runoff in junior wholesale deposits, a 5% runoff in preferred deposits and we assign a 25% probability to deposits being preferred to senior unsecured debt.
 We assume, however, that just 10% of deposits will be treated as junior.
 This reflects the bank's more retail-based deposit structure.
+Our forward looking LGF takes into account our assessment of MREL and the needed issuances of senior non-preferred debt.
+Our assessments include that with an average growth in the balance sheet of more than 4% annually, Spar Nord will need to have more than DKK 6 billion in eligible liabilities outstanding at the end of 2022.
+We expect that Spar Nord will fulfill the requirement by issuing senior non-preferred debt.